Ukraine 'closer than ever' to joining Nato, despite war

 This was because a strong Nato and a Ukrainian victory was just as important for US security as it was for Europe's, Stoltenberg said.

-And there was "broad bipartisan support" for the Ukraine aid despite the delays and Trump's statements, he added.
+And there was "broad bipartisan support" for the Ukraine aid in Washington, despite the delays and Trump's statements, he added.

-If Putin won in Ukraine it would embolden other authoritarian leaders, such s Chinese president Xi Jinping, Stoltenberg said.
+If Putin won in Ukraine it would embolden other authoritarian leaders, such as Chinese president Xi Jinping, who has threatened to start a war with Taiwan on America's Pacific Ocean flank, Stoltenberg said.

 "What happens in Ukraine today can happen in Taiwan tomorrow, so this matters for our security and it matters for US security," he said.